VisualComposer/builder/readme.txt

 = 1.12 =
 *Release Date - 2018-01-12*

-* New: Added Backend editor represented for accordion style elements;
+* New: Added Backend editor represented for accordion-style elements;
 * Update: Element controls code has been updated for performance;
 * Update: Visual Composer Hub window alignment for Safari improved;
-* Fix: Drag and Drop elements in tree;
+* Fix: Drag and Drop elements in a tree;
 * Fix: Post Grid type element display for not logged in users are visible;
 * Fix: Custom device values in Design Options for separate devices accepted;
 * Fix: Blank Page proper save if the page is added via 'Create a blank page';